Mattress for Back Pain

 Back pain that is localized to one area is referred to as axial back pain or mechanical pain.
 Axial back pain can have many different causes, some of which include muscle strain, facet joints, and annular disc tears.

 The level of ferocity occasionally varies.
-Though usually dull, it can be sharp at times.
+Though it is usually dull, it can be sharp at times.
 The constant throbbing comes and goes.
 Physical therapy is typically advised in order to relieve axial back pain.

 The low back region is where referred back pain is often felt, and it tends to radiate into the buttock, groin, and upper thigh.
 Referred pain is frequently described as dull and achy and has a propensity to move and change location.
 Abdominal aneurysms, tubal pregnancy, kidney stones, pancreatitis, degenerative disc disease, and colon cancer are a few conditions that can cause referred back pain.